I have pinned great recipes from Pinterest for over a year and a half now and I haven’t had a true fail yet.

 I remembered the Moscato cupcakes I found on Pinterest and was all like, OMG I am so gonna make these for our girls night in!

-And Vicki was really stoked as well, so it was all excitement and anticipation.
+And my neighbor was really stoked as well, so it was all excitement and anticipation.

 I had the basic ingredients and all I needed to get was buttermilk and powdered sugar for the frosting.